Stimulant use disorder

-Stimulant use disorder is a type of substance use disorder that involves the non-medical use of stimulants.
+Stimulant use disorder is a type of substance use disorder where the use of stimulants caused clinically significant impairment or distress.
 It is defined in the DSM-5 as "the continued use of amphetamine-type substances, cocaine, or other stimulants leading to clinically significant impairment or distress, from mild to severe".
-These psychoactive drugs, known as stimulants, are the most widely used drugs in the world today.
-Approximately 200 million Americans have used some type of stimulant in the past year alone.
+These psychoactive drugs, known as stimulants, are among the most widely used drugs in the world today, although not all stimulants can induce addiction.

 Definition

-A psychoactive drug, such as a stimulant, is a chemical or substance that affects one’s behavior, mind, and body.
+A psychoactive drug, such as a stimulant, is a chemical or substance that affects one's behavior, mind, and body.
 A stimulant can be smoked, injected, snorted, taken in pill form, chewed, and even ingested in the form of a drink.
 Synthetic stimulants are becoming increasingly popular as users attempt to alter the chemicals in drugs to create different reactions, and ultimately steer clear of jail time, legal penalties, and detection in drug screening efforts.

 If a substance is used over a long period of time and the user becomes dependent upon it, a substance use disorder may develop.
 Substance use may lead to substance dependence and with time, addiction.
 Both mental and physiological dependence requires the development of tolerance leading to withdrawal symptoms.
 Stimulants come in a very large variety of subtypes and among the most common are caffeine, nicotine, cocaine, methamphetamine, amphetamines, amphetamine congeners, electronic cigarettes, diet pills, plant stimulants, energy drinks, and the ever-evolving designer stimulants such as bath salts.
 Caffeine and nicotine are the most popular stimulants used today, with roughly 400 million cups of coffee consumed daily and 36.5 million current cigarette smokers, according to a 2015 study conducted by the Centers for Disease Control and Prevention.
 Nicotine, however, is treated separately psychiatrically under tobacco use disorder.
 Conversely, caffeine misuse does not qualify as an addictive disorder; thus it can not be diagnosed as a stimulant use disorder or any other substance use disorder.
 Certain isolated conditions related to caffeine are recognized in the DSM-5’s "substance-related" section, however: caffeine intoxication, caffeine withdrawal and other caffeine-induced disorders (e.g., Anxiety and Sleep Disorders).

 Signs and symptoms

 Short-term effects

-Even in small doses, stimulants cause a decrease in appetite, an increase in physical activity and alertness, convulsions, an elevated body temperature, increased respiration, irregular heartbeat, and increased blood pressure; some of which can cause sudden death depending upon the medical history of the user, even among first-time users.
+Even in low doses, stimulants cause a decrease in appetite, an increase in physical activity and alertness, convulsions, an elevated body temperature, increased respiration, irregular heartbeat, and increased blood pressure; some of which can cause sudden death depending upon the medical history of the user, even among first-time users.